jaranin-b/cucumber-export/README.md

 # Cucumber-export

-### ⚠️ This package is compatible with cucumberJs 7.x, please share your interest on the migration if you want us to prioritize it.

-This cucumber formatter works well with cucumber versions to 6.x inclusive
+> This cucumber formatter works well with cucumber version 7.x.
+If you are still using cucumber 6.x refer to the version @restqa/cucumber-export@0.1.10

 ## Table of content